Miami VAWA Attorney

 If your claim is that your U.S. citizen child has been abusing you at your shared home in the U.S., you must be able to prove that they’re at least 21 and have subjected you to extreme cruelty or battery.
 You’ll also need to show that you’re a person of good moral character.

-If you’re unsure how to prove these details or have questions about how the Violence Against Women Act works, you should speak with an experienced VAWA lawyer from our law firm.
-We can provide the legal support you need as you prepare to apply for permanent residence in the U.S., so call us for legal counsel from a caring team.
+If you’re unsure how to prove these details or have questions about how the Violence Against Women Act works, you should speak with an experienced Miami VAWA attorney from our law firm.
+We can provide the legal support you need as you prepare to apply for permanent residence in the U.S., so call us for legal counsel from our team.

 What Can You Expect from the VAWA Application Process?